 Your rights as a tenant in foreclosure vary depending on whether you have signed a lease or are renting month to month.
 According to the federal Helping Families Save Their Homes Act of 2009, month-to-month tenants have a minimum of 90 days to move, and tenants with a lease have the right to stay in the home until the leasing agreement has expired.

 Bear in mind that even if the property owner is not paying the mortgage, a tenant is still required in most states to continue to pay rent.

 Some tenants in a foreclosure situation may choose to sue the building's owner in small claims court for failing to honor the terms of the lease.
 You should contact a lawyer or tenants' rights organization to help determine if that would be a good choice for you.

 If you are allowed to sue for damages, there are several types of expenses you might be able to recoup:

 - Time away from work

-Tenants might call their landlord to find out if they can apply their security deposit to future rental payments, because in some states such as California, the foreclosure wipes out the rental agreement.
-In that instance, your security deposit is gone.
+Tenants might also want to call their landlord to find out if they can apply their security deposit to future rental payments; in some states, including California, tenants run the risk of losing their deposit after the foreclosure process is completed.

 Cash for Keys

 One remedy at a tenant's disposal is to ask for cash for keys.
-A tenant might collect enough to pay for the first month's rent and security deposit on a new home.
-Make sure the agreement from the bank is in writing before handing over the keys.
+A tenant might collect enough money from the mortgage lender to pay for the first month's rent and security deposit on a new home.